jamesdmorgan/jamesdmorgan.github.io/about.md

   * Cloning jobs
   * Building custom jobs
 * Building release notes and communicating with Confluence
+* REST communication with Artifactory

-The plugin uses both the Ant contrib packages and xmltask additions all pulled in nicely as Maven dependencies.
+The plugin uses both the Ant contrib packages, groovy and xmltask additions all pulled in nicely as Maven dependencies.

 <br/>
 The plugin also provides a menu system for common automated tasks such as preparing a project for a release and defect workflows.
 I have generally tried to